csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 event](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event)
 fires once all of your `defer`red JavaScript has finished running.**

-Therefore, anyone leaning heavily on `defer`—or frameworks that utilise it—should immediately see the significance of this metric.
+Therefore, anyone leaning heavily on `defer` — or frameworks that utilise it — should immediately see the significance of this metric.

 If you aren’t (able to) monitoring custom metrics around your application’s interactivity, hydration state, etc., then `DOMContentLoaded` immediately